ceciogit/ceciogit/README.md

 I realize it's a shot in the dark, but you never know ...

 let me know if someone is interested in it or is already working on a similiar project.
-- 📫 Youn Can reach me on Discord @  Cecio#6850
+- 📫 You Can reach me on Discord @  Cecio#6850

 <!---
 ceciogit/ceciogit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.